paploo/KerbalLaunch/README.txt

 TODO

-Refactors:
-1. Make a Frame struct that is statically created at the top of each tick and placed by reference into the System.
-We can populate its values during the tick and then use it to both write the log and gather statistics.
+To get full 2D support I need:
-2. Simulation cutoff is complicated:
+1. Simulation cutoff is complicated:
    * To save on a lot of simulation time, if we are above the atmosphere and have reached apoapsis, we can use the rocket equation to assume a delta-v and, since we are at an apsis, calculate the resulting alt of hte other